1. Organisation of the Service

 In some regions the variable element is also degressive, so that some larger consumers pay a higher rate.

-Whilst the level of charges varies by commune, on average the amount payable for water services is around €2.00m3 (2017), with the cost of mains sewerage at about the same rate.
-Accordingly, the average combined bill for water and sanitation services is around €4.00m3 (2017), although it will vary by area, and it will be less if you are not connected to mains drainage.
-The level of the charge is one of the lowest in Europe.
+Whilst the level of charges varies by commune, on average the amount payable for water services is around €2.00m3 (2018), with the cost of mains sewerage at about the same rate.
+Accordingly, the average combined bill for water and sanitation services is around €4.00m3 (2018), although it will vary by area, and it will be less if you are not connected to mains drainage.
+The level of the charge is one of the lowest in Europe and prices have remained stable for several years.

 Although those with no mains drainage will not receive an annual bill for drainage, they will be required to pay for the periodic (nominally every 4 years) inspection of their septic tank system undertaken by the 'SPANC'.